 The coming of spring is pretty well celebrated in our family, and I suspect in many households across the world.
 We’re ready to throw open the windows, pack away the skis and snowshoes, and enjoy some fresh mountain air.
-We’ve got to make it through April in Vermont of course, which is pretty fickle, but we’re well on our way to blue skies, tank tops, bug spray, and wildflowers.
+We’ve got to make it through March and April in Vermont of course, which are both pretty fickle, but we’re well on our way to blue skies, tank tops, bug spray, and meadows full of wildflowers.

-Blue Lake Trail, Brainard Lake Recreation Area: Ward, Colorado
+Mitchell Lake Trail to Blue Lake: Brainard Lake Recreation Area: Ward, Colorado

 Length: 5.1 miles round trip